matusiakp/Test/README.md

 ## Top Mount Cable Chain <a name="head5"></a>
-While mounting my X5S i found that the cable chain weight pull up the carriage to one side and presses on belt ,so i printed part to mount it on top , it also uses less chain.For this mod you must buy two 608 bearing.
+While mounting my X5S i found that the cable chain weight pull up the carriage to one side and presses on belt ,so i printed part to mount it on top , it also uses less chain.
+For this mod you must buy two 608 bearings.

 Problem with orginal cabel chain | Top mount cabel chain
 --- | ---